zarr-developers/zarr-specs/docs/codecs.rst

     "snappy", "zlib".

 clevel:
-    An integer between 1 and 9 indicating the compression level.
+    An integer from 0 to 9 which controls the speed and level of compression.
+A level of 1 is the fastest compression method and produces the least compressions, while 9 is slowest and produces the most compression.
+Compression is turned off completely when level is 0.

 shuffle:
     An integer value in the set {0, 1, 2, -1}.
 A value of 1